-- Map the authenticated identity to the account of the individual or group. - When public key infrastructure (PKI) is used: - Validate certificates by constructing and verifying a certification path to an accepted trust anchor, including checking certificate status information. - Implement a local cache of revocation data to support path discovery and validation.
+- For public-key based authentication: - o Enforce authorized access to the corresponding private key. - Map the authenticated identity to the account of the individual or group. - When public key infrastructure (PKI) is used: - Validate certificates by constructing and verifying a certification path to an accepted trust anchor, including checking certificate status information. - o Implement a local cache of revocation data to support path discovery and validation.